roysneha2190/Retail-KPI-Dashboard/README.md

 # Retail Data Pipeline & Automated Excel Dashboard

-This Python pipeline completely automates weekly retail reporting by moving raw sales data into a structured SQL database, extracting core metrics, and generating a stylized Excel dashboard.
+This project is a Python-based data pipeline that processes raw retail sales data, stores it in a structured local SQL database, and automatically generates a formatted Excel dashboard for business reporting.

+Instead of manually building charts and formatting tables every week, this script completely automates the workflow from raw data to a presentation-ready spreadsheet.

 ---